borntofrappe/rho/README.md

 - in the text input manage the state to know whether or not the text field is empty

 - use `resizeToAvoidBottomInset` to avoid moving the content upwards as the keyboard is propped up

+- use the input received from the `text_input` widget to populate a list of `Task` instances